tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 Members of a mesh network, also called nodes, connect to as many other nodes as possible,

-and cooperate with one another to efficiently route data back and forth.
+and cooperate with one another to efficiently transmit data back and forth.

 Let's take a look at a couple of internet access models to see how this idea can work in practice.